 There are currently 4.5 million The Bank of Nova Scotia shares held short by investors – that's known as The Bank of Nova Scotia's "short interest".
 This figure is 31.5% down from 6.6 million last month.

 There are a few different ways that this level of interest in shorting The Bank of Nova Scotia shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against The Bank of Nova Scotia.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against The Bank of Nova Scotia.

 Find out more about how you can short The Bank of Nova Scotia stock.

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like The Bank of Nova Scotia.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Total ESG risk: 27.77